 Originally built as the terminus of the Western & Atlantic Railroad, Atlanta remains a hub for transportation (with the world's busiest airport), industry (with the headquarters for Coca-Cola), art (with treasures on display at the High Museum of Art), and natural wonders (with the world's largest aquarium).
 The city's half million residents enjoy a mix of old-fashioned Southern charm, offbeat artistic funkiness, chic luxury shopping, superb dining, and major attractions.

 In the past, many of the city's big draws—Stone Mountain Park, for example—were outside the city limits.
 Today there's plenty in town to keep you occupied.
-The Georgia Aquarium draws visitors who want to get up-close and personal with whale sharks.
-At the Woodruff Arts Center, you can catch a performance by the Atlanta Symphony Orchestra or watch films projected onto the exterior of the High Museum of Art.
+The Georgia Aquarium draws visitors who want to get up close and personal with whale sharks.
+At the Woodruff Arts Center, you can catch a performance by the Atlanta Symphony Orchestra or listen to jazz while strolling the High Museum of Art.
 The fizzy World of Coca-Cola is dedicated to the hometown beverage.
-And the National Center for Civil and Human Rights is a beacon for justice and equality everywhere.
+And the Center for Civil and Human Rights is a beacon for justice and equality everywhere.